1hakr/AnExplorer/README.md

 ==========
 ![AnExplorer](https://github.com/DWorkS/AnExplorer/raw/master/header.png)

-AnExplorer is fully Open Source Minimalist Holo Designed File Manager built for Phones and Tablets with Android 4.0+.
-With AnExplorer File Manager you can easily find, browse, move, compress, and otherwise manage your apps easily!
+AnExplorer File Manager (File Explorer) is an Another File Manager which helps you manage your files easily.
+AnExplorer File Manager (File Explorer) is designed for all android devices including Phones, Phablets, Tablets and Google TV.
+It's a fully designed with Material guidelines by Google.
+It supports all Android versions from Jellybean, Kitkat, Marshmallow to Nougat.

+With AnExplorer File Manager (File Explorer) you can easily find, browse, move, compress, and otherwise manage your apps easily.
+You can Explore and manager File and Folders on Internal storage / External Storage / USB Storage and Free RAM on the device.
+File Manager helps you to backup your apps (apk) of Tools and Games so you can restore them again without downloading.
+File Manager makes it easy to share files over bluetooth or other social networking apps.

+AnExplorer doesnt take any unnecessary permissions.

 Features present :
-* All types of storage like emmc, internal SD card, external SD cards USB OTG On-The-Go
+* View all types of storage like emmc, internal SD card, external SD cards USB OTG On-The-Go (Non Nexus Devices)
-* Different theme of colors
-* Intuitive left/right swiping to browse folders and files
-* App Manager and Process Manager for your installed Android apps and games
-* Built-in Text Viewer
-* Perform all the file operations like Cut / Copy / Paste / Rename / Delete / Compress to zip easily
+* Basic features like cut, copy, delete, compress, extract etc. easily accessible
+* Choose the color that suits you from a wide range of material colours
-* Acts as a Standalone File Picker
+* Acts as a Standalone File Picker from other applications
-* Only app to Show Folder sizes
+* The only app to Show Folder sizes across storages
-* Thumbnails for Images / Videos / Audio / Application files
+* Has full thumbnail support for Images / Videos / Audio / Application files
-* Tablet optimized and has Root support

-A File Explorer which serves all your needs all the time.
-Compatible with Android 4.4 KitKat and latest Nexus tablets.
-It supports Immersive full-screen mode for better experience.
+* Built-in Text Editor for editing text files on your device
+* Full RTL support for languages like Arabic, Hebrew etc
+* Bookmark folders of you choice for quick access at any point of time
+* App Manager to save your favorite apps on to memory and install them back again when needed
+* Process manager to free up RAM and uninstall apps in bulk

+Feedback is greatly appreciated.
+Any issues please report through mail only to hakr@dworks.in

 Developed By